hojunee/CS054/README.md

 - A : Goodbye, World!
 - B : Replace!
 - C : Abbreviation of Starbucks
-- D : Sum of Score
+- D : Onion Comparison
 - E : Plus with One, Two, Three!
 (BOJ 9095)

 > "I hope this study could change your life! :)"